Features of the Department of Economics and Administration

 In order to achieve results in learning, it is imperative for students to select just the right course of study from such a broad field.
 Therefore, courses are offered which guide students in learning in line with their interests and future career paths.
 Students will be able to effectively enhance their specialized knowledge in different fields.
 The Department of Economics and Administration offers four specialized subject courses which can be freely selected based on a four-year curriculum.

 Offering four courses which students can select

-Students systematically learn about how the world works through economics and management which focus on the flow of people, things, money, and information throughout the world.
-While leverage their own abilities, students acquire an in depth and balanced education in two highly practical social science fields (economics and management).
+Students systematically learn about how the world works through economics and administration which focus on the flow of people, things, money, and information throughout the world.
+While leverage their own abilities, students acquire an in depth and balanced education in two highly practical social science fields (economics and administration).

 Economic Analysis/Economic Forecasting Course

 Developing the ability to solve economic problems by accurately understanding them

 This course is aimed at cultivating human resources capable of performing economic analysis and forecasting by understanding changes in business conditions, stock price fluctuations, and changesin exchange rates.
 We can probably also refer to this course as a course designed to produce economic analysts.Students focus on learning theories and methods, including macroeconomic theory, international finance theory, and econometrics, for understanding and forecasting economic trends.